jolie/docs/getting-started/adding_interface.md

 }
 ```

-The primitive *interface* allows for the definition of an interface (in the example _TwiceInterface_).
+The primitive `interface` let us define an interface (in the example _TwiceInterface_).
-In the example the interface contains only an operation called _twice_ which receives an integer and return an integer.
+In the example, the interface contains only an operation called _twice_, which receives an integer and returns an integer.

-The interface can now be attached to a port by exploiting the keyword *Interfaces*.
+The interface can now be attached to a port by exploiting the keyword `Interfaces`.
+Let us save the interface written above (`TwiceInterface`) into a file called `twiceInterface.iol` (usually, `.iol` files indicate Jolie files that provide information to be included in other Jolie programs, like interfaces and ports).
-The declarations of the ports on our example now becomes like it follows:
+The declarations of the ports in our example now becomes the following:

 ## Service's code